JISU-YANG/JISU-YANG/README.md

-:wave: Pleased to meet you.
+### 👋 Pleased to meet you.

+Hi.
 I'm JISU YANG, a developer who thinks about it.
-- I'm achieving my dream of being an inventor.
+- I'm achieving my dream of being an inventor. 💡
-- I like to understand by observation and analysis.
+- I like to understand by observation and analysis. 🔭
-- If necessary, I will definitely do it.
+- If necessary, I will definitely do it. ✔
-- I'm interested in productivity, lifestyle tools.
+- I'm interested in productivity, lifestyle tools. 🔧
-- I try to be a decent and mature person.
+- I try to be a decent and mature person. 😃

 </br>